davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [daigram]

 Uh oh, now there are two leaders!
-A situation like this, where a system can end up with more than one leader when it expects only one, is called **split-brain**.
-Here, split-brain can result in different leaders deciding on different proposals: say node 2 proposes <span style="color:blue">blue</span> and node 4 proposes <span style="color:red">red</span>.
+And now that there are two leaders, they can decide on different things.
+Say node 2 proposes <span style="color:blue">blue</span> and node 4 proposes <span style="color:red">red</span>.
 Then the different sub-networks end up with different accepted proposals:

 [diagram]

 Now a client that queries the system can either receive <span style="color:blue">blue</span> or <span style="color:red">red</span>; clearly the coherence property is not upheld.

-How do we fix this?
-We need every node in the system to agree which node is the leader during a failover.
-That way, the failover from node 1 to node 3 either happens completely or it doesn't happen at all.
-A usable algorithm for appointing a leader during a failover situation would need to provide:

-* Coherence: every node agrees which node is the leader
-* Conflict resolution: it's not an error for different nodes to disagree who should be leader
-* No-decoherence: nobody even temporarily believes the wrong node is the leader
-* Fault-tolerance: leaders can be appointed even if there are hardware or software faults
+This situation, where a system expects to have one leader but actually ends up with two or more, is called **split-brain**.
+To prevent split-brain, we need a way to get all nodes to agree which node is currently the leader node.

-Yup, that's right: appointing a leader *is* a consensus problem.
-So if we don't know how to make a consensus algorithm yet, we don't know how to make a working leader failover algorithm yet either.
-We'd best avoid depending on leader nodes for now.
+Alas, getting all nodes to agree which node is currently the leader is a consensus problem.
+If you’re trying to solve the consensus problem in the first place, you can’t rely on having the problem already solved!
+So if we don’t know how to make a consensus algorithm, we don’t know how to safely promote a backup node to leader either.
+We can’t use this approach to design our algorithm.

+But we did learn an important lesson: a lot of ideas which look like potential solutions to the consensus problem, themselves rely on a solution to the consensus problem.
+So if we ever find an easy answer, we should first check if the solution is easy only because it assumes an existing solution of the very consensus problem we’re trying to solve.

 So where does that leave us?
 The starting example I chose didn't work out, but we did learn something important in the process: we need to design a **peer-to-peer** algorithm.
-Instead of putting one node in charge, we need ot set things up so nodes cooperate as equals, haggling out which proposal should be accepted.
+Instead of putting one node in charge, we need to set things up so nodes cooperate as equals, haggling out which proposal should be accepted.

 Do you know of any way to do that?

 ## Second Stab at a Design

-I'll bet you use peer-to-peer consensus algorithms all the time in real life:
+I'll bet you’ve used peer-to-peer consensus algorithms in real life:

-Say you're with a group of friends, and you all decide you want to eat at a restaurant for lunch, but you don't already know what restaurant you all want to go to.
-What do you do?
-Well, maybe someone throws out a restaurant, someone else throws out a different one, someone agrees, someone disagrees.
-Before you know it, a group opinion has formed, and once it's clear most of you want to go to that curry pizza place down the road, everyone else falls in line.
-Boom, consensus!
+Imagine the restaurant example once again.
+What exactly happens once you realize you need to decide on a place to go?
+Maybe someone throws out an idea, someone else throws out a different one, someone agrees, someone disagrees.
+Before you know it, a group opinion has formed.
+Book, consensus reached!

-Kinda sounds like voting ... do you think we could make an algorithm out of that?
+Kinda sounds like voting to me ... do you think we could make an algorithm out of that?

 ## The Majority-Rules Voting Algorithm

+---
+TODO continue redrafting based on the new intro starting from here
+---

 We can do something pretty similar to the example above in code, with one big caveat: in the real-life friends example, everyone had their own opinion about what restaurant they wanted to go to; in our algorithm, we're resolving conflicts completely arbitrarily.
 So we can do a similar kind of voting thing, except that every node will 'vote' for literally the first proposal it hears about, instead of providing any opinion of its own.